 HIST/POLS 406 - offered in fall semester each year.

 HIST/POLS 436 - offered periodically.

 HIST/POLS 440 - offered spring semester in alternating years.

-POLS 101 - offered fall and spring semester each year.
+POLS 101 - offered both semesters each year.

-POLS 211 - offered fall and spring semester each year. (not offered in Spring 2012)
+POLS 305 - offered spring semester each year.

 POLS 308 - offered fall semester each year.

 POLS 312 - offered spring semester each year.

 POLS 314 - offered spring semester each year.

 POLS 391/2/3 - offered fall and spring semester each year at LLC.